zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 The solution I use to try to deal with these situations is the same.
 I ask a lot more questions about myself, about what I know.

-Because the usual social heuristics are unreliable navigation tools in this new environment, everything takes more time.
-I find even little things can feel tiring for the same reason.
+Because many of the heuristics I rely on are not reliable navigation tools in this new cultural environment, everything takes more time.
+For the same reason, I find even little things can feel tiring.
 It's like being at altitude.
 It's like being out in the extreme heat, or the extreme cold.
 And my instincts scream, "stop this, it's too much," but I shush them and push on.
 Keep a steady pace.
 It can be done.

->"What is felt to be a message in one language does not necessarily survive the translation process.
-Information is more than words: it is words that fit into a cultural framework.
-Culturally adequate translation is an undervalued art."
->
-> Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
-(New York: McGraw Hill, 2010), 394.